putriitr/Company-Profile/README.md

 UI Display Design for the Company Profile Website of PT.
-Simplay Abykata Mediatek
+Simplay Abyakta Mediatek